 What makes East Goshen Township a desirable place to live?
 What draws people to stake their future in it?
 Consistent and rather surprising research shows that the three main drivers that attach residents to their communities are aesthetics (green spaces and physical beauty); how welcoming the community is; and social offerings (recreation and places to meet).
 The public participation process for this Plan Update found this to be true in East Goshen Township.
 The citizens love their Township for its beauty, open space, recreational opportunities, and sense of community.
 Why is this important?
 Communities with more attached residents are better off.
-Local economic growth is highest in municipalities with the greatest percentage of residents who are attached to their communities.2
+Local economic growth is highest in municipalities with the greatest percentage of residents who are attached to their communities.

 East Goshen Township has been working successfully in preserving open space and the community's scenic beauty for decades.
-As a result, East Goshen Township has a total of 1,287.76 acres that are preserved including 508.76 acres of Township-owned open space and 779 acres of preserved land in private ownership.
-The Township's open spaces are shown on the map on page 31 and the table on page 33.
+As a result, East Goshen Township has a total of 1,105.6 acres that are preserved including 405 acres of Township-owned open space and 700 acres of preserved land in private ownership.
 Preserving open space through creative land planning methods enables the Township to preserve more open space and not have to bear the cost of maintaining it.
 East Goshen Township would like to protect the remaining open space but does not want to own or maintain it.